Pathways to Accreditation - International Education

 Learning and Teaching

-• Learning experiences are balanced between content, skills, and dispositions.
+2. Learning experiences are balanced between content, skills and dispositions.

-• Assessment methods provide valuable feedback to students, parents, and teachers to enhance learning.
+3. Assessment methods provide valuable feedback to students, parents and teachers to enhance learning.

 Wellness and Inclusion

-• All learning community members enjoy opportunities to engage with creative, physical, and social aspects of the school community.
+1. Students and staff members community members enjoy opportunities to engage with creative, physical and social aspects of the school community.

-• Individuals and groups in the school are respected for their unique perspectives and contributions.
+2. Individuals and groups of individuals in the school are respected for their unique perspectives and contributions.